 The three-month time limit on SNAP benefits for able-bodied adults without dependents (ABAWDs) was suspended during the Great Recession.
 But as unemployment rates have gone down, states have begun to reinstitute the time limit.
 As a result, SNAP recipients with significant barriers to work are losing this vital food assistance.
 Poverty law advocates across the country are working to make sure states’ implementation of the SNAP time limit is lawful.
 What legal handles are they using?

-Be sure to read Hammond and Speer’s forthcoming Clearinghouse article, “SNAP’s Time Limit: Emerging Issues in Litigation and Implementation.”
-It will be available on the Clearinghouse Community in early April.
+For more on this topic, be sure to read Hammond and Speer’s Clearinghouse article, SNAP’s Time Limit: Emerging Issues in Litigation and Implementation.

 Class Action Complaint, Mo v.
 Carroll, No. 4:16-cv-00780 (N.D.
 Fla.
 Dec.
 15, 2016).